gregorio-project/gregorio-test/README.md

 imagemagick's convert and then compared using imagemagick's compare and the AE metric.

+# Creating "Expected" Files

+For a new test:

+1. Run `./gregorio-test.sh -n {subdirectory/under/tests}`
+2. Run `./gregorio-test.sh -a {subdirectory/under/tests}`

+For an existing test, where the new output is deemed to be correct.

+1. Run `./gregorio-test.sh -a {subdirectory/under/tests}`

-# SOFTWARE REQUIREMENTS
+# Software Requirements

 - Bash
 - Imagemagick
 - Gregorio
+- TeX Live

-# DEVELOPER NOTES
+# Developer Notes

-To add a new kind of test, add a find function and a test function to harness.sh.
-Be sure to add the prefix to the "groups" variable and to "export -f" the test function.
+To add a new kind of test, add a find function, a test function, and an accept function to harness.sh.
+Be sure to pass the prefix to the register function after declaring the new functions.

-All tests contributed must be licensed under GPLv3.
+All tests contributed must be licensed under GPLv3 with the "or later" option.

-I hope to add parallel execution once we have enough tests to make it worthwhile.

-# COPYRIGHT
+# Copyright

 ```
 Gregorio Tests